-- A. There should be enough grades for an adequate representation of the student's ability. - B. At least three daily grades per week - C. At least five test grades per nine weeks. - D. 1st Nine Weeks=daily and homework grades-40%, and unit tests-60% and nine weeks test 2 test grades - E. 2nd Nine Weeks= daily and homework grades-40%, and unit tests-60% and semesters exam 2 test grades - F. 3rd Nine Weeks = daily and homework grades -40%, and unit tests -60% and nine weeks test 2 test grades - G. 4th Nine Weeks= daily and homework grades-40%, and unit tests-60% and semesters exam 2 test grades - H. Nine weeks averages will be averaged together to determine the semester and final averages.
-The two semesters' averages will be added together and divided by two to determine the final average. - I. All grades shall be entered within an appropriate time frame of assigning the grade and posted in SAMs weekly (each Monday)
+- A. There should be enough grades for an adequate representation of the student's ability. - B. At least five test grades per nine weeks. - C. 1st Nine Weeks=daily grades-30%, homework grades-10%, and unit tests-60% and nine weeks test 2 test grades - D. 2nd Nine Weeks= daily grades-30%, homework grades-10%, and unit tests-60% and semesters exam 2 test grades - E. 3rd Nine Weeks= daily grades-30 %, homework grades-10%, and unit tests-60% and nine weeks test 2 test grades - F. 4th Nine Weeks= daily grades-30%, homework grades-10%, and unit tests-60% and semesters exam 2 test grades - G. Nine weeks averages will be averaged together to determine the semester and final averages.
+The two semesters' averages will be added together and divided by two to determine the final average. - H. All grades shall be entered within an appropriate time frame of assigning the grade and posted in SAMs weekly (each Monday)